This post may contain affiliate links (disclosure here).

 1 – Do I need to prime?

-Yes!
-Unless you’re using chalk paint and you’ve chosen a dark color (black, dark blue), applying primer is always a good idea.
+Absolutely!
+Unless you’re using chalk paint and you’ve chosen a dark color (black, dark blue), primer is always a good idea.
 Especially when working on stained wood.

-And why is a primer so important?
-Primer is important for the following reasons:
+Why is a primer crucial?
+It is important for the following reasons:

-2 – What’s the best primer to cover stained wood?
+2 – What is the best primer to cover stained wood?

 You can use Shellac primer.
 According to the brand itself, Shellac-base primer is a primer-sealer, stain, and odor blocker for almost all interior wood surfaces as well as spot priming for exterior use.

-You may also use regular primer paint as we did for this headboard bench painted in white and this Ikea changing table makeover – painted in light green.
-Primer paint is my favorite option when I paint stained wood furniture.
+You may also use regular primer paint as we did for this Carved Wood Sideboard: Painted white + Wallpaper and this Ikea changing table makeover – painted in light green.
+Primer paint is my favorite option when I paint stained wood furniture or woods with high tannin content.
 It’s quite cheap compared to regular paint and trouble saving.

 Ready to apply primer paint

-I’m not the only one recommending primer paint.
-Sophie, who is full a time furniture flipper, is also a big fan of primer paint.
-She always applies primer before painting stained furniture as she did for this lovely nightstands makeover in grey.
+I’m not the only one recommending priming.
+Sophie, who is full a time furniture flipper, is also a big fan of this technique.
+She always applies primer before painting as she did for this lovely nightstands makeover in grey.

 3 – Test for chalk paint bleed through